Developer Guide

 Proposed Implementation

-.
-It extends from the abstract class Command
+The Exit feature mechanism is facilitated by ExitCommand.
+It extends from the abstract class Command.

 To summarize, it implements the following operation: